blogtitle/blogsources/content/post/web-security-2-xss.md

 authors: ["Rob"]
 draft: true
 ---
+> This post is part of my security training for developers.
+You can find all other posts [here](https://blogtitle.github.io/categories/web-security/).

 # Preface: authentication
-In the previous post I briefly described how HTTP works and, as you might have noticed, it is a stateless protocol.
+In [the previous post](https://blogtitle.github.io/robn-go-security-pearls-fundamentals/) I briefly described how HTTP works and, as you might have noticed, it is a stateless protocol.
 Roughly every time you need to fetch a resource you have to issue a new request and if you need to access some restricted endpoint you need to **authenticate again**.
 As you can imagine this would cause some degradation in user experience if left this way so the platform provides some ways to get around the problem.

 Cookies are a built-in mechanism: whenever a server response contains a `Set-Cookie` header the browser will store the value in a so-called jar.
 From that moment on and until the cookie expires the browser will attach the cookie value to every request that is directed to that "endpoint" (more about this below).